qzecbum/WindowsToUbuntu101/README.md

 #### Setting up  the Docker VM
 - **After some time** open a browser and go to ``127.0.0.1:8006`` and verify that your **windows desktop is visible**, once it is **you can close the tab**.
 - After closing the tab, wait **1 minute** for the connection to close.
-- Then, open your terminal and press the ``d`` key to detach and use your terminal again.
+- Then, open your terminal and press the ``new tab``  button in the top right corner of the terminal to use terminal again.
 - Go back to the WinApps github page, use ``ctrl + f`` to search for ``Step 5``.
--

 #### Winapps Configuration Wizard.
 - In the window use arrow keys and the enter key to interact